mammasmias/ARTn-Plugin/README.md

 Flag for restarting a ARTn calculation.
 - `ninit`: Value integer, by default is `3`.
 Number of initial pushes before lanczos start.
 - `neigen`: Value integer, by default is `1`.
 Number of steps made with eigenvector before perpendicular relax.
-- `npush`: Value integer, by default is `3`.
-Maximum number of relaxation perpendicular to the move direction
+- `nperp`: Value integer, by default is `3`.
+Maximum number of relaxation perpendicular to the move direction after an `init` or `eigen` push.
 - `lanc_mat_size`: Value integer, by default is `16`.
 Maximum number of Lanczos iterations
 - `nsmooth`: Value integer, by default is `1`.
 Number of smoothing steps from push to eigenvector.
 - `struc_format_out`: Value character, default is `"xsf"`.
 Output structure format.
 Value accepted `"xyz"` .